pranitl/leads-website/docs/competitors.md

   - There is little segmentation for small urban yards vs. acreage, pool-centric backyards vs. kid-focused yards, or multi-phase projects that grow over time.
   - 512 Outdoor’s site is effectively non-functional at the time of review, which removes them as a serious online competitor but still leaves search volume available.

+#### What Google reviews reveal about complaints

+- **Southern Love Landscaping & Design, Cobos Landscape Solutions, Cutters Landscaping, South Austin Landscaping & Construction, Saucedo Landscaping Services, 512 Outdoor:** Across these brands, recent Google reviews are almost uniformly 4–5 stars; where issues appear they’re typically one-off punch-list items (e.g., needing a small adjustment on irrigation or finishes) that crews come back to handle, rather than systemic failings.
+- **G’s Landscaping & More:** Despite a strong 4.5+ average, there is a meaningful tail of 1–3 star reviews from HOA and residential clients describing rushed or inconsistent maintenance work (missed areas, weed control issues), communication gaps around pricing or schedule changes, and a sense that quality varies with which crew shows up.
+- **Urban Oasis Contracting:** Complaints are rare relative to the 90+ 5-star base, but when they show up they’re specific: at least one homeowner reports irrigation and sprinkler work that later had to be redone by a dedicated irrigation company, another describes a stone walkway that never matched expectations after multiple attempts, and one long-form review praises landscaping but warns against using the team for non-core add-ons like fence staining.
+- **Strata Landscape:** Most reviews come from GCs and commercial/residential clients praising quality and reliability, but a few 1-star reviews complain about unsafe or aggressive driving in branded trucks and one resident at a condo-style property describes crews "lounging" and skipping parts of the maintenance scope; the operational risk is less about design and more about how field crews behave on recurring contracts.
+- **Austin Native Landscaping (hardscaping work):** A single detailed 1-star review describes a backyard remodel that made drainage worse (near-flooding at the house), combined with slow follow-up and the homeowner ultimately hiring another firm to rework grading; this reinforces that many of the serious complaints in this segment are about water management and warranty behavior, not aesthetics.

 #### Keyword landscape & missed opportunities (based on visible on-site copy)

 - **Heavily targeted / saturated phrases:**